Informational entropic Regge trajectories of meson families in AdS/QCD: Informational entropic Regge trajectories and meson mass spectra

+Their explicit expressions are, respectively, within respectively $0.9\%$, $1.2\%$, and $\sim1.7\%$ standard deviations.
 Now, with the computed CE for the $\rho$, $a_1$, and $f_0$ meson families in the $\Phi_2$ dilaton background (\ref{tanh}), listed in Table \ref{CEmesonstanh}, one can also calculate the logarithm of the CE, for each $n$ excitation mode.
 Fig. \ref{f3} shows the corresponding results for each meson family, wherein linear regression yields the second type of informational entropic Regge trajectories.

 The explicit expressions for each informational entropic Regge trajectory is numerically obtained by interpolation of the data in Table \ref{CEmesonstanh}.
-The obtained linear regressions, respectively for the $a_1$ axial vector, the $\rho$ vector, and the $f_0$ scalar mesons families, read within $\sim0.6\%$, $\sim1.5\%$, and $\sim1.9\%$ standard deviations, respectively.
+The obtained linear regressions, respectively for the $a_1$ axial vector, the $\rho$ vector, and the $f_0$ scalar mesons families, read within $\sim0.6\%$, $\sim1.4\%$, and $\sim1.7\%$ standard deviations, respectively.
 For the $\rho$, $a_1$, and $f_0$ mesons families, one can hence realize a scaling law, relating the logarithm of the CE and the $n$ meson excitation modes.
 Figs. \ref{f2} and \ref{f3} show that there are informational entropic Regge trajectories, implementing a relation between the logarithm of the CE and the $n$ excitation number, for both the quadratic and deformed dilatonic potentials.
 The original Regge trajectories in the soft wall AdS/QCD regard the relation $m_n\sim n$, for the light-flavor meson mass spectra.
 One can then emulate them in the information entropic context.
 In fact, one can calculate the logarithm of the CE for each meson family, as a function of the meson mass spectra, experimentally detected.
 In what follows, the $\Upphi_2(z)=z^2\tanh\left(\frac{\mu_{{\rm G}^2}^4z^2}{\mu_{\rm G}^2}\right)$ deformed dilaton in the soft wall AdS/QCD model shall be employed, as it better describes the meson mass spectra.
 The results are plotted in Fig. \ref{f6}.